jugc/data_sci_learning_club/README.md

-# data_sci_learning_club
+# Juan's Data Sci Learning Club Repository
-This repository holds the code for the activities of the Data Science Learning Club
+ - This repository holds the code for the activities of the Data Science Learning Club
+ - Each subfolder corresponds to a different activity